njablons/Nathan-Jablonski-Portfolio/docs/Labs/L05/index.md

 ## Design
 The objective of this lab was to parametrically design, 3D print, and physically test a two-part snap-fit flexure assembly consisting of a cantilever male clip and a female receiving housing block.

-To achieve elastic deformation without permanent yielding, the flexure beam was designed with a $0.015\text{ in}$ clearance allowance.
+To achieve elastic deformation without permanent yielding, the flexure beam was designed with a 0.015 in clearance allowance.
 Sharp internal corners were rounded with fillets at the flexure root to minimize stress concentrations during bending.

 ---